Ibrahim Njoya: Architecture

-Innovations
+Writing system

 Njoya came to power in a tumultuous time.
 His father Mfon Nsangu had recently been assassinated in a war with the Nso and his mother Njapdunke served as a regent until he was prepared for the position of mfon.
 During his early days as a ruler he had encountered many neighboring African peoples and witnessed the effects of colonization and illegal human trafficking in Africa.
 Understanding this existential threat, at the turn of the 20th century he embarked on a mission to modernize the Lerewa picto phonographic glyphs into a syllabary to preserve the history of the Bamum.

 The evolution of the glyphs went from 700 signs to 510 signs with 10 arithmetic digits and punctuation.
 This stage was called Lerewa.
 Lerewa is a logographic system of which 80% is composed pictograms representing everyday objects in nature, plants and parts of the human body and the other 20% composed of ideograms and phonograms, representing abstract ideas and sounds respectively.
 This early form of writing was written from left to right, right to left, top to bottom and bottom to top on clay and wooden tabs as well as animal skins using charcoal.
 Both hieroglyphs and Lerewa contain two basic elements picto ideograms and phonograms.
-Most words feature a combination of the 2 signs.
+Most words feature a combination of the two signs.

 The next phase of writing developed between 1899 and 1901 was called mbima which means mixture in Bamum.
-It included 439 characters including 10 arithmetic one punctuation, elimination of 116 signs that didn’t satisfy Njoya and the introduction of 45 characters to overcome phonetic short comings.
+It included 439 characters including 10 arithmetic one punctuation, elimination of 116 signs that didn't satisfy Njoya and the introduction of 45 characters to overcome phonetic short comings.
 Like Lerewa, Mbima is a logographic system where pictograms dominate over ideograms.